Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors: Results and Discussion

 Disorder cannot be the cause for all variation in device behavior.
-The ``roll over" seen in \vth and carrier concentration\textemdash as well as the ratio of PL-intensities [see \fig{Fig_3}(f)]\textemdash suggest that something is affecting the amount of charge in the TMD beyond just structural defects and disorder.
-The defect signatures, in contrast, show a ``monotonic" response with process condition [compare \fig{Fig_3}(a,b) with (d,e)].
+The ``roll over" seen in \vth and carrier concentration\textemdash as well as the ratio of PL-intensities [see \fig{Fig_Box}(f)]\textemdash suggest that something is affecting the amount of charge in the TMD beyond just structural defects and disorder.
+The defect signatures, in contrast, show a ``monotonic" response with process condition [compare \fig{Fig_Box}(a,b) with (d,e)].
 Additional factors must be at play.
 The following shows that the seed-layer impacts not only disorder in the TMD but also the effectiveness of charge transfer doping.

 Transfer curves acquired throughout the fabrication process support this conclusion.
 Upon deposition of the Ta-seed, \ion decreases and \vth increases irrespective of the process (see \fig{Fig_4}).
 This behavior is consistent with disordering, and possibly partial oxidation, of the \ce{MoS_2} as the Ta-seed is deposited and itself subsequently oxidizes.
-Somewhat counterintuitively, however, \hfo deposition ``heals" the devices for the majority of the process splits, except for that sample having the lowest \ion both before and after dielectric deposition and thus the film most inherently defective [blue, \fig{Fig_4}(c)].
-For all other process splits, \ion and \vth trend back toward their unpassivated values to differing degrees depending on the process.
-As atomic force microscopy indicates nearly continuous \tao layers after even after the thinnest seed-layer deposition (see Supporting Information Fig. S3), it is unlikely that the \hfo ALD process is directly modifying the \ce{MoS_2} in a substantial way.
-The observed ``healing" with \hfo deposition \textemdash and the associated variation in \vth that results\textemdash is taking place indirectly.
-Charge transfer doping is inherently indirect and can occur as \ce{MoS_2} comes into contact with both \tao and \hfo\!. \cite{valsaraj_2015,lan_2023} Thus, we conclude that the variation in \vth is a consequence of the process dependent degree to which charge transfer doping takes place.
+Somewhat counterintuitively, however, \hfo deposition partially restores performance for a subset of the process splits inducing an increase in \ion\!.
+As atomic force microscopy indicates nearly continuous \tao layers after even after the thinnest seed-layer deposition (see Supporting Information Fig. S5), it is unlikely that the \hfo ALD process is physically modifying the \ce{MoS_2} in a substantial way.
+It is also noteworthy that hysteresis decreases relative to its unpassivated state in those devices exhibiting improvements in \ion with the \hfo deposition (see Supporting Information Fig. S6).
+Subthreshold swing, in contrast, was largely unaffected by the passivation (See Supporting Information Fig. S3).